 Using components you can achieve a more fine-grained control over individual libraries available in a single Conan package.
-Components allow you define a cpp_info like object per each of those libraries and also requirements between them and to components of other packages (the following case is not a real example):
+Components allow you define a cpp\info like object per each of those libraries and also requirements between them and to components of other packages (the following case is not a real example):

-The interface of the Component object is the same as the one used by the cpp_info object (except for the requires attribute) and has the same default directories.
+The interface of the Component object is the same as the one used by the cpp\info object and has the same default directories.

-Warning: Using components and global cpp_info non-default values or release/debug configurations at the same time is not allowed (except for self.cpp_info.name and self.cpp_info.names).
+Warning: Using components and global cpp\info non-default values or release/debug configurations at the same time is not allowed (except for self.cpp\info.name and self.cpp\info.names).

-Dependencies among different components can be defined using the requires attribute and the name of the component.
+Dependencies among components and to components of other requirements can be defined using the requires attribute and the name of the component.
 The dependency graph for components will be calculated and values will be aggregated in the correct order for each field.

-Read Using Components and package_info() to learn more.
+Read Using Components and package\info() to learn more.